Table of Contents

 But dealing with conflict in this manner might not always have the desired effect.
 Apply this style only if you have the moral high ground or the match will detract from the timed issue.
 If there is a tough decision to be made, stand up and make it so your process can continue to the end goal.

 By far the best style of approaching any conflict.
 Yet, it is also the most time-consuming.
 The process involves considering each side’s arguments and finding the perfect WIN-WIN solution to the issue.
 This is not always easy, but compromise delivers longer-lasting resolutions and creates a working relationship between the parties.
-Use settlement when you are reliant on the other party’s input in future projects or wanting to build a lasting relationship with them.
+Use settlement when you are reliant on the other party’s input in future projects or want to build a lasting relationship with them.

 By sitting down and evaluating each side’s points of view, you will understand all the aspects of the conflict.
 This makes the possibility of future ventures much more likely as you have already established a foundation for conflict management.